 The four-buttoned TV that weighed a ton!
 BBC1, BBC2 and ITV were the only available channels back in the day.

 Luckily banks are a pretty safe bet for our money these days (even if the interest rates are dire) and we have the luxury of sleek flat screen TV’s – no need for Fort Knox style home security or manually tuning in the TV stations!

-Greeting suggestion: ‘Do you remember the one we had?
+Suggestion for kicking off your note: ‘Do you remember the TV we had?
 Thanks for the gift’.

 Design 2 – Is taping top 40 songs off the radio even legal these days?

 Sunday evenings was the time when we’d listen to the top 40 and simultaneously hit the play and record button on the cassette player.
 We’d then have our favourite tune recorded on a C60 or C90.

 Suggestion for kicking off your note: ‘Cheers for the music night – I know you still have a few tapes knocking around ….’